 What Else to Consider with ROE

 When buying shares of stock, an investor is buying ownership shares of the company.
 So, when the company does well, the stockholders typically benefit.
 When all goes south, the stockholders usually lose out.

 This means that, when an investor knows a reasonable amount of information about the company and the industry it’s in, as well as its financial structure, better investment choices can typically be made.
 Other factors that influence the investor during the decision-making process include the economy, customer profiles of a business, and more.

 To glean these types of insights, savvy investors often look at financial reports and figures, in addition to return on equity, when choosing how and where to invest.

-• Income statement: This document provides an overview of a company’s revenue (cash coming in), expenses of significance (cash going out), and the bottom line (the difference between what’s coming in and what’s going out); what trends exist?
+• Income statement: This document provides an overview of a company’s revenue (cash coming in), expenses of significance (cash going out), and the bottom line (the difference between what’s coming in and what’s going out).
+Consider what trends exist.

 • Balance sheet: Look at the company’s debt (how much they owe).
-Is the amount going up?
-Down?
+Is the amount going up or down?
 In what ways?
-What can be learned about the company’s financial performance from this review?
+Consider what can be learned about the company’s financial performance from this review.

 • Cash flow statement: What did the company actually get paid in a particular quarter?
-This is different from what is owed (accounts receivable) and focuses on when the cash arrives to the company.
-Does that company have steady cash flow?
+This is different from what’s owed (accounts receivable) and instead focuses on when the cash arrives to the company.
+Does the company have steady cash flow?

 Now, here are other financial ratios to consider, besides the return on equity ratio: